A Short Film About Killing: Critical response

 The Polish premiere coincided with a heated debate in Poland about capital punishment.
 Although the film's diegesis does not directly address political events, it is unanimously interpreted as a political statement.
 The Polish audience did not like the parallel alluded to between a murder committed by an individual and a murder committed by the state.
 Despite this controversy, the majority of critics praised Kieslowski's film and it was nominated for and won a multitude of awards.
+The film was ranked No. 1 in the Cahiers du Cinéma's Annual Top 10 for 1988.
 Film critic Derek Malcolm ranked the film at No. 56 on his list of the "Top 100 Movies" in 2001.

 Sight & Sound magazine conducts a poll of film directors every ten years to find out what they consider the ten greatest films of all time.
 In 2012, Cyrus Frisch voted for A Short Film About Killing.
 Frisch commented: "In Poland, this film was instrumental in the abolition of the death penalty."
 The film is among 21 digitally restored classic Polish films chosen for Martin Scorsese Presents: Masterpieces of Polish Cinema.